vpht1/hband/README_en.md

 In order to ensure the realization of some independent functions, so that you can use and enjoy more services and functions, we will embed third-party SDKs in the application, and we will carefully evaluate the purpose of using these SDKs.

-**For more information about the purpose, method and scope of the SDK's handling of personal information, please refer to "Appendix 2 Third Party SDK Instructions". **
+**For more information about the purpose, method and scope of the SDK's handling of personal information, please refer to "Appendix 2 Third Party SDK Instructions"**.